About the Disability Inclusion Fund

 All funding will be aligned with the Disability Inclusion Fund’s guiding values:

-- Participation: Movement funding accountable to the disability rights movement.
-Those impacted by injustice/exclusion should be involved in strategies to advance justice/inclusion.
+- Participation: Movement funding is accountable to the disability justice movement.
+Those most impacted by injustice/exclusion should be involved in strategies to advance justice/inclusion.

 - Radical inclusion: Deeply committed to removing barriers and ensuring access so that those most affected by intersecting identities can participate, valuing lived experience.

-- Leadership of those most impacted: Emphasis given to organizations led by disabled people of color, queer and gender nonconforming and women with disabilities.
+- Leadership of those most impacted: Emphasis is given to organizations led by disabled people of color, queer, gender nonconforming and women with disabilities.

-If you are interested in contributing to the fund, please reach out to Nikki Brown Booker: email@example.com.
+If you are interested in contributing to the fund, please reach out to the Disability Inclusion Fund’s Program Director, Sandy Ho: email@example.com.

 Borealis Philanthropy is a philanthropic social justice intermediary that works to resource grassroots leaders and social justice movements for transformative change.
 We help funders expand their reach and strengthen their impact through donor collaboratives that support a variety of issues, communities, and movements.
 Borealis is home to nine donor collaboratives, including the Disability Inclusion Fund.